brotatotes/bht-automation/bht gen 3/Matthew/Chapter 13/Matthew 13 48 bht.md

 ### Philip Schaff:
 1. "A caution against too hasty attempts at separating before the Church has finished her work."
-2. "The next verse shows that the work of discriminating is not committed to men, however successful or zealous in the work of gathering of every kind."
+2. "The work of discriminating is not committed to men, however successful or zealous in the work of gathering of every kind."
 3. "There are but two classes, one the children of God, and the other those whose destiny is described in Matthew 13:49-50."

 ### Archibald T. Robertson: